How to Clean Out Your House to Sell and Increase its Value by 3%-5%

 Ready for liftoff: get ready for a successful sale

-By following the tips in this guide, you can also potentially see up to a 3-5% increase in your home’s value when it comes time to sell.
-According to Nash, “By doing the work to declutter and stage your home well you’ll have a lot more showings by widening the interested buyer pool.”
+By following the tips in this guide, you can significantly boost the value of your home.
+According to Nash, “By doing the work to declutter and stage your home well, you’ll have a lot more showings by widening the interested buyer pool.”
+According to a recent HomeLight survey of top agents, decluttering can add $8,000 or more to your home’s sale price.

 Partnering with an experienced real estate agent will make the entire process easier.
 Use HomeLight’s Agent Match to find a top agent who can help you identify the best resources in your area to clean out your home and get the value that you deserve.